 Crew Cut Styling Tips

-You’ll need a trimming machine, combs, and clippers to pull off a classic crew cut hairstyle.
+You’ll need a trimming machine, combs, and clippers to pull off a classic crew cut.
 Follow the steps below if you want a hairstyle that is ideal for businessmen, cool guys, or those who don’t want to spend too much time in front of the mirror each morning.

 - Create an amazing blend with the top.
-If your hair is longer in the crown area, you don’t need to trim it, just style it the way you feel;
+If your hair is longer in the crown area, you don’t need to trim it; style it how you feel.

-- As for the top, depending on how long your crown hair is, you can create spikes, style it upwards or to the side.
+- As for the top, depending on how long your crown hair is, you can create spikes and style it upwards or to the side.

 Crew Cut Examples

 Crew cut is probably the easiest cut to style in the morning.
 You will discover that you do not even need to blow-dry the hair.
 Rub it with a towel and apply some of your favorite pomade or hair gel.
 The whole process will probably require only a minute, including washing the product off your hands.

 So, if you want a hairstyle that is very simple to style, take a look at these crew-cut examples below.